Realized volatility and parametric estimation of Heston SDEs: Effective Speed of Convergence of realized volatilities to true volatilities

-For $q=2$, this is indeed implied by equation \eqref{L2L4bound}.
-The situation with the $L^4$ convergence is more complicated.
-Our theoretical results for the general class of diffusions in Theorem \ref{Lq converge} seems to overestimate the size of the partition $J(\eps)$ required to achieve the $L^4$ speed of convergence $\sim\sqrt{\eps}$ in the Heston model.
-Since the Heston model \eqref{HesEq1}, \eqref{HesEq2} is more restricted than the general class of diffusions considered in Theorem \ref{Lq converge}, a detailed analytical investigation of the Heston equations \eqref{HesEq1}, \eqref{HesEq2} might yield an improved result on the $L^4$ convergence.
+For $q=2$, this is indeed implied by \eqref{L2L4bound}.
+However, for $q=4$, our theoretical bound \eqref{L2L4bound} seems to overestimate the size of the partition $J(\eps)$ required to achieve the $L^4$ speed of convergence $\sim\sqrt{\eps}$

-In this paper, instead of performing extensive analytical investigation of the Heston model with respect to the $L^4$ convergence of the realized volatility to the true volatility, we carry out simulations to validate numerically the effective $L^2$ and $L^4$ speeds of convergence of realized volatilities $Y_t^\eps$ to true volatilities $V_t$.
-Analytical investigation of the Heston model with respect to the $L^4$ convergence will be performed in a consequent paper.
+In this paper, to validate numerically the effective $L^2$ and $L^4$ speeds of convergence of realized volatilities $Y_t^\eps$ to true volatilities $V_t$ we have carried out the following intensive simulations for joint Heston SDEs.